ls1intum/Artemis/docs/user/exercises/modeling.rst

     .. figure:: modeling/assessment-modal.png
               :align: center

-- Alternatively, you can also assess the diagram by dragging and dropping assessment instructions from *Assessment Instructions* section.
+- Alternatively, you can also assess the diagram by dragging and dropping assessment instructions from the *Assessment Instructions* section.

     .. figure:: modeling/assessment-instruction.png
               :align: center